 He earned his doctoral degree in biosystems engineering from Oklahoma State University and a master’s degree from the University of Arkansas.
 His undergraduate degree is from the University of Allahabad in India.

 Associate Dean of Academic Programs & Director of the Ratcliffe Hicks School of Agriculture

 Michael P. O'Neill

-Senior Associate Dean for Outreach & Diversity & Associate Director for UConn Extension
+Senior Associate Dean for Extension & Diversity & Associate Director for UConn Extension